Botanical: Solidago spp. (Solidago canadensis, S. altissima L., S. gigantea)

 S. rugosa (rough-leaved goldenrod) – occurs in low woods and meadows.
 Its long, arching, flower sprays are displayed on 4-foot stems.
 Plants spread by rhizomes and need plenty of room (at least 3 feet in all directions) to avoid crowding out other plants.

 S. altissima (tall goldenrod) and S. gigantea (giant goldenrod) – can fill out an area rapidly.
-Both can grow to 7 feet and are excellent for naturalizing sunny banks.
+Both can grow to 7 or 8 feet and are excellent for naturalizing sunny banks.

 S. odora (sweet goldenrod) – a native of open woods and dry meadows, exudes an anise scent when bruised.
 It is a short species (2 to 3 feet) that blossoms early.